kkarpieszuk/Editor-Box/readme.txt

 *Release Date - 27th December 2021*

 * Feature - Editor allows creating post with title, text, tags, one category and one image

+= 1.1 =
+*Release Date - *

+* Feature - Title, tags and category fields hidden by default for less distraction